roblesi/FiestaBoard/docs/deployment/GITHUB_REGISTRY_SETUP.md

 ### Rolling Back to Previous Version

-If a new version has issues, you can rollback:
+If a new version has issues, you can rollback to a specific version:

 ```bash
 cd ~/vestaboard